 DISTRIBUTION OF COST SHARING

-- The large majority of covered workers (90%) are in a plan with tiered cost sharing for prescription drugs [Figure 9.1].
+- The large majority of covered workers (91%) are in a plan with tiered cost sharing for prescription drugs [Figure 9.1].
 Cost-sharing tiers generally refer to a health plan placing a drug on a formulary or preferred drug list that classifies drugs into categories that are subject to different cost sharing or management.
-Commonly, there are different tiers for generic, preferred and non-preferred drugs, and in recent years, plans have created additional tiers that may be used for specialty drugs or expensive drugs such as biologics.
+Commonly, there are different tiers for generic, preferred and non-preferred drugs.
+In recent years, plans have created additional tiers that may be used for specialty drugs or more expensive drugs such as biologics.
 Some plans may have multiple tiers for different categories.
 For example, a plan may have preferred and non-preferred specialty tiers.
 The survey obtains information about the cost-sharing structure for up to five tiers.

 - HDHP/SO plans have a different cost-sharing pattern for prescription drugs than other plan types.
-Compared to covered workers in other plan types, those in HDHP/SOs are less likely to be in a plan with four or more tiers of cost sharing (41% vs. 61%) and are more likely to be in a plan that has no cost sharing for prescriptions once the plan deductible is met (9% vs. 2%) [Figure 9.2].
+Compared to covered workers in other plan types, those in HDHP/SOs are more likely to be in a plan where payment is the same regardless of the type of drug (8% vs. 3%), and more likely to be in a plan that has no cost sharing for prescriptions once the plan deductible is met (8% vs. 2%) [Figure 9.2].